PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 C# and Zig implementations of the SOE protocol, including samples and tests, can be found under the respective `src-cs` and `src-zig` directories.

+The C# implementation is 'complete' and somewhat optimised but has an elusive bug that can break longstanding connections.
+The Zig implementation is currently in development and aims to fix this, along with improving the overall structure of the code and enhancing the performance and feature set.

 ## Other References